mb2o/docs/database/usage.md

 - **INSERT** statements will return **true** or **false**, depending on the success of the query.
 -  **UPDATE** and **DELETE** statements will return the number of rows affected by the query.

+When you need to get only one record from a table, use the **first** method.
+The method will return a single stdClass instance, or NULL if no records are found:

+	$user = DB::first('select * from users where id = 1');

 ### Connections

 Need to get the raw PDO object for a connection?
 It's easy.
 Just mention the connection name to the **connection** method on the DB class: